If you’re searching online for inventory days, you’ll come across a lot of letters: DSI, DIO, DOH, DII.

 There’s really only one fundamental thing you need to know.

 Read this post and you’ll get it.
-You’ll walk away with a firm understanding of what inventory days is and why you must pay attention to it.
+You’ll walk away with a firm understanding of what inventory days is and why it's an inventory management KPI you must pay attention to.

 Inventory Days: Definition

 Inventory days, or average days in inventory, is a ratio that shows the average number of days it takes a company to turn its inventory into sales.
-The inventory that’s considered in days sales in inventory calculations is WIP inventory and finished goods inventory.
+The inventory that’s considered in days sales in inventory calculations is work in process inventory and finished goods inventory (see what is inventory).

 It’s a company’s average days to sell inventory, basically.
 The lower the number, the better.
 That’s less days inventory is held.
 And that means lower inventory carrying cost and less cash is tied up in inventory for less time.
 And there’s less risk that inventory expires or becomes obsolete.